mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - os\
   This provides access to operating system functionality like that provided by UNIX shell commands.
+  It defines the `File` type which supports opening, reading, writing, and closing files.
   It exposes the constants `PathSeparator` ('/' on UNIX) and `PathListSeparator` (':' on UNIX).
 - os/exec\